Frequently Asked Questions

 What should we do on a rainy day?

 Each cabin has a few family fun games for your enjoyment if the weather isn't cooperating to be outside.
 Paradise Resort subscribes to DirectTV.
 Games like Trivial pursuit, cards, cribbage boards, spoons, boggle, Jenga, Chinese Checkers, Mousetrap, & more are distributed throughout the cabins.
 There are plenty of indoor attractions nearby as well if you venture out to explore, just ask the office for recommendations, and don't forget to look for the rainbow over Lake Superior after the rain!

 Are there roasting forks or should I whittle a stick for marshmallows?

 Smore’s are highly encouraged!
 Roasting sticks are hanging behind the door in each cabin.
 They are most likely tucked behind the front door where the broom hangs.

 Should we sort recyclables?

+Yes!
 There are three red plastic bins on the premises near the main office where recyclables should be disposed of.
 There is a separate bin for aluminum cans, glass, and another for plastics.
 Disposing of recyclables into these bins will help the sorting process for Michigan recycling.
 Please do not throw aluminum cans, bottles, or bottle caps into your bonfire, they will not burn!

 Do you ever have power outages in the Upper Peninsula?

 The Upper Peninsula often experiences its share of power outages.
 Sometimes it’s just for a few minutes, sometimes a few hours!
 When the power goes out, unfortunately, so does the electricity to our water pumps, thus you will not have water until the power is restored.
 (There's always water in Lake Superior!)
-We do have kerosene and battery operated lamps in the event of an extended power outage.
+We do have battery operated lamps in the event of an extended power outage.
 Please contact the office if necessary.

 Are appliances electric or gas?